 James Hannaway is an Associate at Sanford Heisler Sharp.

-At Sanford Heisler Sharp, James’s practice has focused on employment discrimination, qui tam, and public-interest litigation, representing both individuals and classes.
+At Sanford Heisler Sharp, James’s practice has focused on employment discrimination, qui tam, and public interest litigation, representing governments, individuals, and classes.
 Working with a team of Sanford Heisler Sharp attorneys, James has represented clients including:

 A member of the District of Columbia bar, James is also a volunteer attorney for the Washington Lawyers’ Committee Workers’ Rights Clinic.

 Before joining Sanford Heisler Sharp, James completed a clerkship for the Honorable Deborah A. Robinson, Magistrate Judge for the U.S. District Court for the District of Columbia.
 Prior to law school, James worked on, and eventually managed, several electoral campaigns and worked as a crisis communications consultant.